MttArmstrong/testing-lesson/_episodes/05-refactor-for-testing.md

 With a small, testable method in place, we can start adding features and get creative.
 Often you will take the mindset of an adversary of a codebase.
-This is generally easier with someone else's code because you can think "I bet they didn't think of this" instead of "why didn't I think of this", but it gets easier with practice.
+This is generally easier with someone else's code because you can think "I bet they didn't think of this" instead of "why didn't I think of this", but being self deprecating gets easier with practice.

-Think of all the ways this code could break, all the things that aren't tested, and how you would expect them to be handled.
+Think of all the ways the overlap code could break, all the things that aren't tested, and how you would expect them to be handled.
 Remember users aren't perfect so expect non-optimal inputs.
 It's better to fail early (and descriptively) than several lines or modules away.